Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 ___

 ### SQL INJECTION EXAMPLES:

 - **Original Query:** SELECT * FROM users WHERE username = "haseeb" AND password = "123";
-- **Modified Query:** SELECT * FROM users WHERE username = "haseeb" -- (This query would let me login to "haseeb" without having to insert any password)
+- **Modified Query:** SELECT * FROM users WHERE username = "haseeb" -- ==(This query would let me login to "haseeb" without having to insert any password)==

+### BLIND SQL INJECTION:

+- Blind SQL injection doesn't return anything in the application.
+However it can still be used to get access to unauthorized data like